dettbarn/fpbass/README.md

 ## History

-The first codes date back to late 2016, in the context of the noise music project [Struct](http://struct.square7.ch/).
+The first codes date back to late 2016, in the context of the noise music project [Struct](http://struct.square7.ch/) ([website repo](https://github.com/dettbarn/struct-website)).

 In 2020, the work on a first publishable version began.